AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - Transcodes or relays streams on demand
 - Supports **camera autodiscovery**, low-latency viewing, and **multi-client support**

-In short: it’s the easiest and most efficient way to integrate Dahua live video into HA dashboards.
+In short, it’s the easiest and most efficient way to integrate Dahua live video into HA dashboards.

 ### 🧠 6.1.1 Why go2rtc Feeds Perform Better Than `camera.main` / `camera.sub`